Bude8/bude8.github.io/content/cheat-demi-glace.md

 10. Heat the stock in a pan to reduce its volume by about half.
 11. Pour the stock carefully into ice cube trays with a ladle.
 Once the stock is at ambient temperature, place the trays into the freezer.
 12. When the demi-glace stock cubes are frozen, pop them out into a freezer bag and keep in the freezer.

+# Usage
+For one portion of sauce, melt 2 cubes of demi-glace in a saucepan on a low-medium heat - ideally one that has some fond to deglaze.
+Reduce the sauce to a thicker consistency, flavour with any other components, season with salt, and optionally, finish with butter.